 If a Cribbage board is not available, each player may use a piece of paper or cardboard, marked thus:

 Units 1, 2, 3, 4, 5, 6, 7, 8, 9, 10

 Two small markers, such as small coins or buttons, can substitute for pegs for counting in each row.

 The Crib.
-If the dealer is discarding for the crib, he should “salt” it with the best possible cards, but at the same time retain good cards in his hand that can be used for high scoring.
+If the dealer is discarding for the crib, they should “salt” it with the best possible cards, but at the same time retain good cards in their hand that can be used for high scoring.
 Conversely, for the non-dealer, it is best to lay out cards that will be the least advantageous for the dealer.
 Laying out a five would be the worst choice, for the dealer could use it to make 15 with any one of the ten-cards (10, J, Q, K).
 Laying out a pair is usually a poor choice too, and the same goes for sequential cards, such as putting both a six and seven in the crib.
 The ace and king tend to be good cards to put in the crib because it is harder to use them in a run.

 The Play.
 As expected, the five makes for the worst lead in that there are so many ten-cards that the opponent can use to make a 15.
-Leading from a pair is a good idea, for even if the opponent makes a pair, the leader can play the other matching card from his hand and collect for a pair royal.
+Leading from a pair is a good idea, for even if the opponent makes a pair, the leader can play the other matching card from their hand and collect for a pair royal.
 Leading an ace or deuce is not a good idea, for these cards should be saved until later to help make a 15, a Go, or a 31.
 The safest lead is a four because this card cannot be used to make a 15 at the opponent’s very next turn.
 Finally, when the opponent leads a card that can either be paired or make 15, the latter choice is preferred.

 During the play, it is advisable not to try to make a count of 21, for the opponent can then play one of the many 10-cards and make 31 to gain two points.